AdobeDocs/commerce-merchant-services.en/help/live-search/settings.md

 The Language setting tells [!DNL Live Search] which language to expect when reading the catalog and writing the index.

-Languages have different sets of rules for grammar: how words are separated, verb tenses and synonyms, for example.
+Languages have different sets of rules for grammar: how words are separated, verb tenses and word forms, for example.
 The Language setting ensures that the correct set of rules are applied to the indexing mechanism.

 Set the Language setting to the primary language of the catalog.
 When changing the language of the index, it can take from 5 to 60 minutes to reflect the change on the storefront, depending on the size and complexity of the catalog.